 As social workers and trade unionists we are passionate about making a difference.
 Below we highlight some of SWU’s current campaigns and activities.

 The Austerity Action Group (AAG) is funded by SWU and was created to tackle the issues of poverty and inequality that continue to negatively affect people who use social services.
-The AAG’s latest activity is the Lived Experience Fair Remuneration Campaign that seeks to change the current government rules freezing many people out of contributing meaningfully to the development of public and charitable services.
+SWU and BASW supported the AAG to launch the new Battling the Cost-of-Living Crisis: Campaign Action Pack (2024) and encourage social workers to make use of this toolkit for activism.
 AAG is also lobbying against the harmful impact of Universal Credit, specifically the two-child cap.

 SWU and the British Association of Social Workers (BASW), in partnership with Bath Spa University, are leading a Professional Working Conditions campaign for improved working conditions for social workers.
 This research into the working conditions of social workers was first launched in June 2017 and this growing body of research is now the largest investigation of social worker working conditions and wellbeing ever conducted.